 The Montour Area Recreation Commission (MARC) is pleased to announce the opening of a 3.5 mile-long section of the Danville to Catawissa portion of the North Branch Canal Trail.
 This newly completed section of trail is located in Mahoning and Cooper Townships, Montour County and expands upon the 0.4 mile-long section of trail opened in October 2015.
 This new section of trail is open for public use, effective immediately.
-Additional sections of the 6.2 mile-long trail corridor are expected to open later this year.

 Like the initial section of trail opened last fall, the newly expanded North Branch Canal Trail is constructed as a mowed-grass surfaced semi-natural trail, suitable for pedestrian and off-road bicycle use.
 The trail is closed to motorized and equestrian use.
 Because of irregular surfaces and occasional slopes, this trail is not suitable for those with mobility restrictions.